 - Sudbury 28: Covering 0.1 hectares, this fire is located on the north end of Jiggy Lake, approximately 3.3 kilometers north of Nairn Centre.
 A ground crew is on-site to suppress the fire.

 Fire Hazard Assessment:

-The fire hazard values vary from low to moderate for areas from Sudbury and south.
-For areas north of Sault Ste.
-Marie to Sudbury and to the northern extent of the region, fire hazard values range from low to high.
+The fire hazard across the Northeast Region varies between low and moderate for areas in the southern part, while areas between Parry Sound, Timmins, Sault Ste.
+Marie, and Hearst experience a hazard ranging from moderate to high.
+Further north regions, including Cochrane and Moosonee, are currently seeing a low fire hazard.
 For a detailed view of fire hazard conditions in your specific area, we encourage you to refer to our interactive map.

 Stay Informed and Stay Safe:

 To ensure the safety of all residents, it is crucial to cooperate with firefighting efforts.
 Please stay clear of waterbombers when they approach a body of water for scooping water.
 This precautionary measure allows them to perform their tasks safely.
 Remember, a waterbomber will not scoop from a lake or river if encroaching watercraft pose a safety hazard.